 The castle is privately owned and not open to the public.
 It is located in Cape Elizabeth, Maine.

 It is not uncommon to hear reports of paranormal activity in jails and prisons due to the violence that often erupts in such places.
 It appears that for at least one prison in Maine, this is true.
-Haunted Places notes that the currently occupied Maine State Prison in Warren is haunted.
+Haunted Places notes the currently occupied Maine State Prison in Warren is haunted.

 While the prison is a modern facility, many believe that the paranormal activity may be connected with equipment brought over from an older prison when the new facility opened.
 The activity centers around the Industry Building, where people report creepy feelings, seeing apparitions, and the sensation of being watched.